 If you are a Chrome OS fan, you can go with a Chromebit or Chromebox.

 A Chromebit digital signage player is on average $85.00 and plugs into any TV via the HDMI port.
-It is an entry-level digital signage player, is 4.8” x 1.2” x .67” in size, weigh 2.6 oz, and features 2GB RAM + 16GB Storage.
+It is an entry-level digital signage player, is 4.8” x 1.2” x 0.67” in size, weigh 2.6 oz and features 2GB RAM + 16GB Storage.
 This kind of digital signage player can play one video at a time as well as images, slideshows, text, weather and news feeds.

 A Chromebox digital signage player features a stronger set of tech specs and comes in at an average of $220.
-Chromeboxe’s are typically 5.5” x 5.5” 1.5” in size, weigh 2.7 pounds, and feature 4GM RAM + 32BG Storage.
-Chromebox digital signage players can simultaneously play three videos at once as well as slideshows, images, text, RSS feeds, websites, weather, and more.
+Chromeboxes are typically 5.5” x 5.5” 1.5” in size, weigh 2.7 pounds and feature 4GM RAM + 32GB Storage.
+Chromebox digital signage players can simultaneously play three videos at once as well as slideshows, images, text, RSS feeds, websites, weather and more.